darrenmessenger/simon-game/README.md

 - If I hear the buzzer that means the game has ended and I will see a flashing information message telling me to press the 'Start/Reset' button.
 - If I want to restart the game at any time then I can press the 'Start/Reset' button.
 - If I keep copying the sequence of random panels correctly the sequence will increase by one each round.
 - If I keep copying the sequence of random panels correctly the sequence could get quite long as there isn't an end to the game unless a mistake is made or the game times out.
+- If I beat the highest score then I want the display of the 'Highest Score' to be updated with my current score.
+- If the Game is showing the next sequence of colours do not let the user press any panel until the sequence has finished.

 ### Process